Darkyenus/Vincent/docs/QuestionnaireDesign.md

 [HTML](https://en.wikipedia.org/wiki/HTML) formatted text refers to a normal text, which may contain HTML formatting elements, which work very similarly to XML elements (and look the same as well), but denote how the text will look, among other things.
 For example `Some <b>text</b> with <i>tags</i>` will appear to the questionnaire participants as "Some **text** with *tags*".
 There are many HTML tags and there is a large amount of web resources which describe them.
-Vincent does not limit which tags may use, but note that some tags may negatively impact the visual design of the questionnaire presentation, its functionality, or in rare cases even its security.
+There is no limit on which tags you may use, but note that some tags may negatively impact the visual design of the questionnaire presentation, its functionality, or in rare cases even its security.
 When in doubt, consult with any good web developer.

 ### \<questionnaire>